Steve Gorman

 Steve Gorman (born August 17, 1965) is an American musician and radio host.
 He is best known as the former drummer of the American rock and roll band The Black Crowes.
 He spent time as the drummer for British rock band Stereophonics.
 He also hosted his own radio show Steve Gorman Sports! on Fox Sports Radio.
 He is now the host of Steve Gorman Rocks! on Westwood One radio station affiliates and the morning-show co-host at KQRS-FM in Minneapolis.
 He also co-hosts on 101.5 WQUT in Tennessee.

 Career

 Early career

 While a fourth grader at Benfield Elementary School in Severna Park, Maryland, Gorman joined the school band and played the snare drum.
 After moving to Hopkinsville, Kentucky in 1975, Gorman went to high school (University Heights Academy) with Clint Steele, an aspiring guitarist.
 Gorman was a broadcasting major at Western Kentucky University.
-He played drums with several Bowling Green bands including Alfred & The Stately Wayne Manors, Swale, A Tribute to Elvis and the Ricky Nelson Story.
+He played drums with several Bowling Green bands including Alfred & The Stately Wayne Manors, Swale, Baby Fae & The Heartless Baboons, Coupe deVille & The Autos, A Tribute to Elvis, and the Ricky Nelson Story.
 Finally, in 1986, Steve, along with friends Brent Woods and Jon Vanover, formed Lack of Interest and recorded a four-song demo tape titled "Content to Sit and Stare" in April 1986 at the University Heights Academy gymnasium.